-In general, free-flow speed on arterials occurs under low volume conditions when the driver selects a speed unaffected by the presence of other vehicles on the segment with all greens in the trip.
-Theoretically, free-flow speed is defined as the speed which exists at zero density and flow rate on a given study segment [17], which is hard to obtain in practical conditions.
-Sekhar et al. considered flow rates between 0 to 1000 passenger cars per hour per lane with vehicles having a lead headway of 8 seconds and lag headway of 5 seconds to be included in the free-flow speed estimation [18].
-A method to determine a curve advisory speed suggested that free-flow vehicles are like those with at least 3 seconds of space between leading and following vehicles [19].
+In general, free-flow speed on arterials occurs under low volume conditions when the driver's selection of a speed is unaffected by the presence of other vehicles on the segment with all greens in the trip.
+Theoretically, free-flow speed is defined as the speed at zero density and flow rate on a given study segment [17], which is hard to obtain in practical conditions.
+Sekhar et al. considered flow rates between 0 and 1000 passenger cars per hour per lane with vehicles having a lead headway of 8 seconds and lag headway of 5 seconds to be included in the free-flow speed estimation [18].
+A method to determine a curve advisory speed suggested that free-flow vehicles are those with at least 3 seconds of space between leading and following vehicles [19].